47degrees/fp-with-arrow-videos/Functor.md

 - We call this __ad-hoc polymorphism__, the ability to write polymorphic programs that can be defined in generic terms.

-^ Functor is parametric over a generic type F. F here, stands for a data type or what we also call a "Type Constructor".
+^ Functor is parametric over a generic type F. Here, F stands for a data type or what we also call a "Type Constructor".
-^ Thanks to this, we can declare generic functions encoded on top of the behaviors provided by Functor and forget all the way about the concrete data type used for F.
+^ Thanks to this, we can declare generic functions encoded on top of the behaviors provided by Functor and forget all about the concrete data type used for F.
 ^ This is called "Ad-Hoc polymorphism" and that's how typeclasses allow us to encode completely generic and polymorphic programs that can work over many different data types.

 ---